iankmani/-teach2give-interview_preparation/system_design_overview/README.md

    their past behavior and preferences.
 5. **Design a caching system:** Design a caching system that can improve the performance of a web application.
 6. **Design a database schema:** Design a database schema for a web application that can handle
+   millions of users and transactions per day.
+7. **Design a scalable e-commerce platform:** Design a scalable e-commerce platform that can handle millions of users and transactions per day.
+8. **Design a real-time analytics system:** Design a real-time analytics system that can process and analyze large amounts of data in real-time
+9. **Design a cloud-based file storage system:** Design a cloud-based file storage system that can handle large amounts of data and provide high availability and durability.
+10. **Design a messaging system:** Design a messaging system that can handle large volumes of messages and provide high availability and reliability.

+## Next Steps: Resources for Further Learning

+Here are some resources for further learning:

+1. **System Design Interview Survival Guide (2024):** Preparation Strategies and Practical Tips.

+2. **The Complete Guide to Ace the System Design Interview**
+3. **Ace Your System Design Interview with 7 Must-Read Papers in 2024**